PilzAdam/mobs/README.txt

 by PilzAdam

 Inroduction:
-This mod adds some basic hostile mobs to the game.
+This mod adds some basic hostile and friendly mobs to the game.

 How to install:
 Unzip the archive an place it in minetest-base-directory/mods/minetest/